anabolyc/esp8266-radio-box/README.md

 ## Key features

-- WifiMnager with built-in captive portal for the first time Wifi configuration
+- WifiManager with built-in captive portal for the first time Wifi configuration
 - Built-in web server for mobile app like site hosting
 - Websockets server for client-server communication
 - Onboard RGB LED for status indication
-- Onmoard 240x240 px TFT screen to use offline
+- Onboard 240x240 px TFT screen to use offline
 - Built-in CH340 Serial-bridge for one-click firmware upload

 ## Motivation